 He couldn’t believe his luck when the Twitter account told him he had won the ability to purchase the coveted PlayStation 5.
 When he asked how to seal the deal, the scammers told him to send the $549 payment via Zelle ASAP.

-Not wanting to lose out, Quarm quickly completed the transaction.
+Not wanting to lose out, Anthony quickly completed the transaction.
 But when he asked the previously friendly, anonymous person what the next step would be, he got an unpleasant surprise.

-This scammer got right to the point, sending a photo of the Grinch – and then blocked Quarm.
+This scammer got right to the point, in a somewhat comical way — sending a photo of the Grinch.
+Then he blocked Anthony.

 Hook, line, and sinker.

-“I asked the bank for help, and as you’ve pointed out in articles, they said they can’t help,” Quarm lamented, “I thought I had done the proper research.
+“I asked the bank for help, and as you’ve pointed out in your articles, they said they can’t help,” Anthony lamented, “I thought I had done the proper research.
 I want to warn others.”